 The purchase of a Pharmacy is a major financial commitment and for most, a long-term one

-When you are starting your pharmacy there will be many expenses that you will have to prepare for such as security measures, leases and payroll for your employees.
+When you are buying a pharmacy there will be many ongoing expenses that you will have to prepare for such as security measures, leases and payroll for your employees.
 Your largest expense is and will remain to be maintaining your prescription medication supply.

 What will the bank need to see before they lend?

 - Last three years accounts

 - FP34 Statements – Can often take minimum 6 months